thermistor/ansible-passenger/README.md

 * `passenger_max_pool_size` - default is 3
 * `passenger_min_instances` - default is 3

 ## Dependencies

-Requires `ANXS.nginx` role with nginx configured to be built from source, but the `thermistor.passenger` role must be included before it.
+Requires `thermistor.nginx` role, but the `thermistor.passenger` role must be included before it.

-You need to add this to the vars for ANXS.nginx, `nginx_source_modules_included` dictionary should look something like:
+You need to add this to the vars for thermistor.nginx, `nginx_source_modules_included` dictionary should look something like:

     nginx_source_modules_included:
       \# <snip> your other ANXS.nginx configured modules here
       passenger_module: "--add-module=/usr/share/passenger/ngx_http_passenger_module"

 ## Example Playbook